Recognising badly tuned ocarinas: how to measure the breath curve

 Subconscious pressure changes

-If when you lift a finger, your subconscious kicks in, you will unknowing raise your pressure, and will make it appear that your ocarina has a perfectly flat breath curve (zero cents between notes), when in fact it does not.
+In normal playing, you learn to change your blowing pressure subconsciously as you change between notes.
+Normally, that's not an issue, but if it happens while measuring the breath curve, it will appear that your ocarina has a perfectly flat breath curve (zero cents between notes) when in fact it does not.

 Also, pay attention to how it feels in your chest when you are exhaling at different rates.
 This can help you notice when you are changing your blowing pressure.

-You may wander if it is possible to measure a breath curve by increasing your pressure as you would while playing.
-That does not work, as the human body cannot control blowing pressure deterministically.
-There is no way to objectively compare two ocarinas like that.
+You may wonder if it is possible to measure a breath curve by increasing your pressure as you would while playing.
+That does not work very well, as the human body cannot control blowing pressure deterministically.

 Using good blowing technique

-People can breath in two distinct ways, called shallow breathing and diaphragmatic breathing.
-To get the best possible control you really need to use diaphragmatic breathing, and how to do this is explained on the page 'Blowing an ocarina correctly'.
+People can breathe in two distinct ways, called shallow breathing and diaphragmatic breathing.
+To get the best possible control, you really need to use diaphragmatic breathing, and how to do this is explained on the page 'Blowing an ocarina correctly'.

 Using a good tuner